 The WG reviewed the different IRTs to date (see here) and derived a number of additional questions as well as lessons learned from that exercise.

 The WG noted that flexibility is critical as an IRT is very different from a PDP WG, and each IRT is different depending on the issues addressed.
 As such, the WG agreed that specific rules might not be desirable, but a set of general principles might assist in setting expectations and help guide IRTs.
-(See Annex F.)
+(See Annex J.)

 Noting that IRTs serve an advisory role compared to PDP WGs responsible for developing policy recommendations, the WG noted that normally staff would take a leadership role but as needed others such as the Council liaison could also take on such a role.
 However, the WG recognized the importance of a permanent link with the GNSO Council as well as participation of someone in the effort who would be in a position to take a leadership role, if necessary.
 As such, the WG agreed that the GNSO Council should appoint a GNSO Council liaison to each IRT.